Getting Started

 Messages should:

-Types used for other purposes (e.g., domain objects, data access objects, or UI binding objects) should not be used as messages.
+• Not be re-used for other purposes (e.g., domain objects, data access objects, or UI binding objects)

 Generic message definitions (e.g., MyMessage<T>) are not supported.
-It is recommended to use dedicated, simple types for each message or to use inheritance to reuse shared message characteristics.
+It is recommended to use dedicated, simple types for each message.

 Identifying messages